Learning Disability Accommodations

 Learning Disability Documentation Standards

-Learning disability documentation must:
+Learning disability documentation should:

 - Be current: Learning disabilities can affect an individual over their lifespan, but the determination of eligibility for disability services is based on the current impact on academic performance.
 Evaluations should include adult-normed standardized testing, generally having been conducted after the age of 16.